AZ-204 Developer Associate: Architecting Powerful Compute Solutions on Azure

 • Connection strings? predefined values

-• Defines properties for the function that will run such as the logging level
+• host.json is used to set up different logging levels and defines properties for the function that will run such as the logging level

 Custom handlers can be defined if azure does not support the desired programming language.